algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Technical-Specifications.md

 #### 3.1.1.6.
 LoRa-E5 dev board

 The [LoRa-E5 dev board](https://www.mouser.fr/new/seeed-studio/seeed-lora-e5-development-kit/) is the microcontroller that we will use as the core of the device, in which we will inject the code and that will be connected to all the modules.
 It is a LoRaWAN module that will allow us to send and recieve data using radio communication.

+#### 3.1.1.7.
+USB to UART module:

+The [*USB to UART module*](https://www.makerfabs.com/usb-uart-convertor-cp2102.html) is a device that will allow us to connect the board to the computer and to send code to it.
+It will be used to inject the code on the board.

+#### 3.1.1.8.
+Light sensor:

+The light sensor is a device that will allow us to measure the intensity of the light.
+It will be used to determine if the light is enough or not and to send the information to the card to adjust the intensity of the leds.

 ### 3.1.2.
 Arduino: